Alpine Wonderland: Switzerland 8 Day Itinerary

 DAY 3: ST MORITZ TO INTERLAKEN

-Today prepare for another long journey on the road – but trust me the scenery makes it all worthwhile.
+The next stop on your 8 day Switzerland itinerary involves a long journey on the road – but trust me the scenery makes it all worthwhile.

 By car, you’ll be travelling for around 4.5 hours, and by Swiss Travel Pass around 6 hours.
 Once you get to Interlaken, you’ll understand why you can’t leave this gorgeous part of Switzerland off your itinerary under any circumstances!

-Once you’re here and have had a quick break to refuel ☕ I suggest heading to Lauterbrunnen Valley, which is referred to as The Valley Of 72 Waterfalls.
+Once you’re here and have had a quick break to refuel ☕ I suggest heading to Lauterbrunnen Valley, which is referred to as The Valley of 72 Waterfalls.
 You can get here by car or train in about 15 minutes from Interlaken.

 When you arrive in the Valley, it’s an easy walk through the village to a number of scenic viewpoints of Staubbach Falls and the upper Lauterbrunnen Valley.